Starter guide to investing

 Similarly, as you approach your planned goal, your risk profile may change.
 This may require you moving out of riskier investments into more stable ones, so that your investments don’t suddenly lose value just before your goal arrives.

-Having set your goals and timeframe, stick to your plans and don’t try to second guess them.
+Once you've set your goals and timeframe, stick to your plans and don’t try to second guess them.
 A sudden dip in the market can damage your confidence, while a surge may tempt you to take more risk than you can tolerate.
 Don’t let your plans be swayed by bad or good weather, unless your adviser agrees that it’s time to change tack.
 Your destination is what matters.

 Of course, equities and bonds aren’t the only kinds of investments out there.
 If you’d like to consider more tangible assets, then find out about investing in property, some other ways to invest and recent investment trends.